 Don’t forget the small details

-Planning a wedding is a lot of work, and you can easily forget the little details when the list your autumn wedding ideas starts to grow.
+Planning a wedding is a lot of work, and you can easily forget the little details when the list for your autumn wedding ideas starts to grow.
 When it comes to the little details of your outfit, Jim’s Formal Wear has you covered.
 Our collection of accessories online includes everything you need to complete your wedding look: ties, vests, cummerbunds, pocket squares, cufflinks, and more.